0xpynge/ccna-enterprise-lab/README.md

-# CCNA Enterprise Network Design & Implementation
+d# CCNA Enterprise Network Design & Implementation

 A simulated multi-site **Layer 2 + Layer 3 enterprise network** built in Cisco Packet Tracer, applying concepts from **CCNA Switching, Routing & WAN Technologies** with a focus on **high availability, security, and scalability**.